Yearbook Critique Information

 - For an additional fee of $45, the judge will annotate your yearbook for you.
 That means the judge will write in the yearbook as well as fill out the critique booklet.

 - You may turn in your yearbook up to one-month late (see deadlines above) for an additional $40, but late entries will result in delays in getting your critique back from the judge.
 Yearbooks received after the late deadline will receive a critique, but are not eligible for award rankings.

-- You may ship your Spartan entry in the same package as mail-in individual contest entries.
-However, please separate those contests in clearly labeled envelopes within your package.
-(Please note: You must send two copies of your book if you are entering both contests – one for the critique and one for the individual category contest.)
+- You may ship your Spartan entry in the same package as a book for the individual category contest.
+Please note: You must send two copies of your book if you are entering the critique and the individual category contest.

 - We encourage you to get a tracking number when you ship your book to MIPA (and keep it in a safe place).
 This will help you confirm delivery and help all of us if your package gets lost or damaged during shipping.
 (This is rare, but does happen!)
-Send entries, fee and form to:
+Send entries and fee to:

 404 Wilson Road, Room 305